 Subscription funds provided prior to a Valuation Date will be kept in a segregated account.
 Subscriptions for Fund Units are subject to acceptance or rejection in whole or in part by the Manager in its sole discretion.
 The Fund is not obliged to accept any subscription.
 No subscription for Fund Units will be accepted from a purchaser unless the Manager is satisfied that the subscription is in compliance with the requirements of applicable securities legislation.
-If a subscription is not accepted, the Fund will promptly return to the subscriptior the Subscription Agreement and the money comprising such subscription without interest or deduction.
-Confirmation of acceptance of a subscription will be forwarded to the subscriber or, if applicable, to the relevant registered dealer by the Fund.
-A subscriber has the right to cancel the subscription by sending written notice before midnight of the second Business Day after a completed and signed Subscription Agreement and funds representing the subscription amount are received by the Manager.
+If a subscription is not accepted, the Fund will promptly return to the subscriber the Subscription Agreement and the money comprising such subscription without interest or deduction.
+Confirmation of acceptance of a subscription will be forwarded to the subscription by sending written notice before midnight of the second Business Day after a completed and signed Subscription Agreement and funds representing the subscription amount are received by the Manager.
 The Fund reserves the right to close the subscription books at any time without notice.